pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 ---
-title: Build a Simple CRUD App with TiDB and Mybatis
+title: Build a Simple CRUD App with TiDB and MyBatis
-summary: Learn how to build a simple CRUD application with TiDB and Mybatis.
+summary: Learn how to build a simple CRUD application with TiDB and MyBatis.
 ---

 <!-- markdownlint-disable MD024 -->
 <!-- markdownlint-disable MD029 -->

-# Build a Simple CRUD App with TiDB and Mybatis
+# Build a Simple CRUD App with TiDB and MyBatis

+[MyBatis](https://mybatis.org/mybatis-3/index.html) is a popular open-source Java class persistence framework.

-This document describes how to use TiDB and Mybatis to build a simple CRUD application.
+This document describes how to use TiDB and MyBatis to build a simple CRUD application.

 > **Note:**
 >